Onofficiel/BorderElectron/README.md

  - Now has a bookmarks bar
  - The tab menu and titlebar controls are fixed
  - Border URLs have become protocols instead of using data: urls
+ - Settings app allows you to change the color scheme
+ - Themes on the official site will install directly to Border